-- Type in mmc in Run, click add/remove snap-in under File, select Print Management under Available snapins, then click on Add and Ok.
+- Type in mmc in Run, click add/remove snap-in under the File menu, select Print Management under Available snapins, then click on Add and Ok.

-There is no Print Management console in Windows 10 Home edition.
+Note: There is no Print Management Console in the Windows Home editions.
 However, you can use the Devices and Printers option in the Control Panel to manage your printers and queues.

 - Open Control Panel and then change View by to Large icons.

-- Now right-click on the printer you wish to manage and then select the relevant option from the Context Menu.
+- Now right-click on the printer you wish to remove and then click Remove device from the context menu.

 Continuously getting print jobs blocked can be frustrating.
-The user’s productivity is affected if they are not able to get the prints in time.
-Clearing out any choked pipelines in the print queue could clear passage for other jobs to continue.
+A user’s productivity is affected if they are not able to get their prints on time.
+Clearing out any choked pipelines in the print queue could clear the passage for other jobs to continue.